-If you have any concerns regarding SEND matters do not hesitate to contact us.
-This can be done by calling the school office, arranging an appointment or emailing emma@grayrigg.cumbria.sch.uk In addition we have a wealth of experience and expertise in the school staff.
+In addition we have a wealth of experience and expertise in the school staff.
 All of our teachers and teaching partners receive in-house SEND training, and are supported by the SENDCo to meet the needs of pupils who have SEND.
 Staff also receive external training from experts which has included; autism training for all of the teaching team, sensory lead training for the SENDCo, several staff have been trained in Team Teach, at least one member of staff in every class is paediatric first aid trained, 1 member of staff is trained in ELSA, EYFS lead has undertaken incontinence training, the headteacher attended asthma friendly schools training, 1 member of staff attended a 3 day course in making sense of behaviour as well as staff taking part in positive behaviour training.
-As part of creating a place of belonging for all children, we have also undertaken Sign Supported English training and rolled this out to an after school club so that our children can be advocates in leading this change.
+Several staff have had trauma and behaviour training and rolled this out to an after school club so that our children can be advocates in leading this change.
 The training needs of all staff is reflected on throughout the year and suitable training is sourced so that all children can have their needs met.